 So why do you need to know about PTSD?

-PTSD is something that can effect you, your family or people that you encounter as a result of a traumatic event.
+PTSD is something that can effect you, your family or people that you encounter as a result of a traumatic event OR smaller events piled on top of one another.

 You need to know about PTSD because it can have an impact on your life- either indirectly or directly.
 Especially if you are a first responder or connected to one.